 JEE Main 2017 Result, Score and Rank

 Candidates must be willing to know that how JEE Main score and rank is calculated.
 Check the method of determining JEE Main result below.

-JEE Main 2017 score – The score obtained by the candidates in JEE Main is calculated according to JEE Main exam pattern under in which 04 marks has been allocated for correct answer and 01 marks to be deducted for wrong answers.
+JEE Main 2017 score – The score obtained by the candidates in JEE Main is calculated according to JEE Main exam pattern under which 04 marks has been allocated for correct answer and 01 marks to be deducted for wrong answers.
 No negative marking for unanswered questions.
-Using the formula below and the number of correct and incorrect answers, the result will be calculated.
+Using the formula below and the number of correct and incorrect answers, the score is calculated.

 Formula: Score = total marks of correct answer – total number of incorrect answers

 JEE Main 2017 All India Rank (AIR) – The rank is determined on the basis of JEE Main score.
 Candidates securing higher mark has been allotted higher rank.

 The JEE Main 2017 all India rank is allotted to candidates on the basis of marks secured by candidates in JEE Main 2017.
 Candidates can check what JEE AIR will they get on their basis of JEE Main 2017 score from the table given below.
 The rank vs marks table below shows are tentative and may differ from actual rank released by CBSE.